Google: Environment

 In December 2016, Google announced that—starting in 2017—it would purchase enough renewable energy to match 100% of the energy usage of its data centers and offices.
 The commitment will make Google "the world's largest corporate buyer of renewable power, with commitments reaching 2.6 gigawatts (2,600 megawatts) of wind and solar energy".
 In November 2017, Google bought 536 megawatts of wind power.
 The purchase made the firm reach 100% renewable energy.
 The wind energy comes from two power plants in South Dakota, one in Iowa and one in Oklahoma.
 In September 2019, Google's chief executive announced plans for a $2 billion wind and solar investment, the biggest renewable energy deal in corporate history.
 This will grow their green energy profile by 40%, giving them an extra 1.6 gigawatt of clean energy, the company said.

 In September 2020, Google announced it had retroactively offset all of its carbon emissions since the company's foundation in 1998.
-It also committed to operating its data centers and offices using only carbon-free energy by 2030.
+It also stated that it is committed to operating its data centers and offices using only carbon-free energy by 2030.
 In October 2020, the company pledged to make the packaging for its hardware products 100% plastic-free and 100% recyclable by 2025.
 It also said that all its final assembly manufacturing sites will achieve a UL 2799 Zero Waste to Landfill certification by 2022 by ensuring that the vast majority of waste from the manufacturing process is recycled instead of ending up in a landfill.
+In 2023 Google consumed 24 TWh of electricity, more than countries such as Iceland, Ghana, the Dominican Republic, or Tunisia.